PpAaMm19945/stage-builder/public/books/My First Books/animal-friends/content.md

 # Back Cover

-Kuku, mbwa, simba, njovu!
-Discover the wonderful animals of Uganda in this delightful first animals book.
-From village friends to zoo favorites, perfect for toddlers aged 2-4!
+Hen, dog, lion, elephant!
+Discover wonderful animals in this delightful first animals book.
+From farm friends to wildlife favorites, perfect for toddlers aged 2-4!